mkorourke/launtel_changer/README.md

 Use the -p option to define the Launtel PSID (or speed) specific to your discount or plan.
 If not set the script will display PSIDs available and interactively prompt.

 The script is a dry-run by default, use the -c option to commit the speed change to Luantel.

+> [!NOTE]
+> Script is tested to support accounts with a single service, extra code would be neccessary to support accounts with multiple services.